netfoundry/taste-of-ziti/java/modbusServer/README.md

 using [BrowZer](https://scadalts.tasteofziti.browzer.cloudziti.io).
 As described in the [Taste-of-Ziti BrowZer Configuration](../../browzer/README.md), first authenticate using the demo credentials specified there, then login to the ScadaLTS application using the `demoUser` / `demo_Guest` credentials.

-The sample data points should already be available and can be added to a new watch list.
+The sample data points created for your server should already be available and can be added to a new watch list.
 The ScadaLTS application queries those data points over OpenZiti to your listening server.